rust-windowing/winit/src/changelog/unreleased.md

   `EventLoopExtRunOnDemand::run_app_on_demand` to accept a `impl ApplicationHandler` directly, instead of requiring a `&mut` reference to it.
 - On Web, `Window::canvas()` now returns a reference.
+- On Web, `CursorGrabMode::Locked` now lets `DeviceEvent::MouseMotion` return raw data, not OS accelerated, if the browser supports it.

 ### Removed